echtyushi/echtyushi/README.md

 # Josh &mdash; @mochidochi

 Hi, I'm Josh - a passionate self-taught Node.js software developer/engineer based in the Netherlands.
-I specialize in Node.js and have experience working with technologies like Laravel and Symfony.
+I specialize in Node.js and have experience working with technologies like Laravel, Vue.js, and Symfony.

 Reach me/collaborate with me on **[Discord](https://discord.gg/5QpANggC)**!